qcscine/molassembler/NOTES.rst

 - Constraint collection and population of DistanceBoundsMatrix -> 3/4 lengths, caching of calculated i-j distances for lookup
 - Metrization during distance matrix generation in DistanceBoundsMatrix
+- At step 7 of DG steps from p.15
+- Conjugate gradient descent?
+  To check if a matrix is positive definite, compute its eigenvalues, ensure all are positive OR perform an LDL(T) decomposition.
+If the latter works at all, it's positive definite.
+To use conjugate gradient, reformulate the entire problem as quadratic form.

 TODO